MasumRaza1/Deep-Dive-in-C-/9. Pointer/readme.md

 - Pointers are used to allocate memory dynamically.
 - In C++, a pointer declared to a base class could access the object of a derived class.
 However, a pointer to a derived class cannot access the object of a base class.

+## Reference
+- Reference is a Alias of variable
+- It must be initialised when declared
+- It doesn’t take any memory
+- It cannot be modified to refer other variable
+- Syntax for reference declaration is
+- Int &y=x;

+-- When a variable is declared as a reference, it becomes an alternative name for an existing variable.
+A variable can be declared as a reference by putting ‘&’ in the declaration

+#include<iostream>
+using namespace std;

+int main()
+{
+int x = 10;

+// ref is a reference to x.
+int& ref = x;

+// Value of x is now changed to 20 ref = 20;
+cout << "x = " << x << endl ;

+// Value of x is now changed to 30 x = 30;
+cout << "ref = " << ref << endl ;

+return 0;
+}